Nodes

 class Inputs(rg.NodeInputs):

-history: list[Logger.Sample] = rg.Input(
+history: list[Logger.Sample] = rg.src(lambda: Logger.State.history)

-class Outputs(rg.NodeOutputs):
+class State(rg.NodeState):

-history: list[Logger.Sample] = rg.Output(initial=lambda: [])
+history: list[Logger.Sample] = rg.var(init=lambda: [])

-def run(self, inputs: Inputs) -> Outputs:
+def update(self, inputs: Inputs) -> State:

 inputs.history.append(record)

-return self.Outputs(history=inputs.history)
+return self.State(history=inputs.history)

 to system state.